jjvanzon/JJs-Reference-Architecture/Namespaces, Assemblies and Folder Structure.md

 Solution files are put in the code root.

 Assembly names, namespaces and folder structure are similar to eachother.
-An assembly’s name will be its root namespace.
+An assembly's name will be its root namespace.
 The folder structure will also correspond to the namespacing.

 An assembly name is built up as follows: